equinor/radix-public-site/public-site/docs/src/guides/environment-variables/index.md

 ---
-title: Environment variables
+title: Configure environment variables
 ---

-# Environment variables
+# Configure environment variables

 [Environment variables](../../references/reference-radix-config/#variables) can be configured in the [radixconfig.yaml](../../references/reference-radix-config/).
 Additionally Radix will add some environment variables prefixed with `RADIX_` and `RADIXOPERATOR_` - these prefixes should not be used for environment variables.